RebeccaSchmelzer/Practice/Udemy/React Complete Guide/notes/section_9_notes.md

 - (just use the div wrapper)

 ## creating wrapper components
--use a Wrapper component instead of a div and return the props.children
+- use a Wrapper component instead of a div and return the props.children
 - also React.Fragment or Fragment and u have to import fragment from react

+## react portals
+- making sure overlays are on top of all logic
+- use a portal to write components however u want but rendered diff in the dom
+- so to use:
+    - place to port to
+    - let the component know where the portal is to